 You went by your coworker's office to talk with him about a problem you're having, but he said he was too busy to talk to you.
-You're a little annoyed, but you want to respond politely because you're at work.
-You say:
+You're a little annoyed, but you say this to respond politely because you're at work.

 OK, Sorry to bother you.